ooRexx/ooRexx/samples/windows/oodialog/simple/ReadMe.txt

     Shows how to create a new font correctly and how to change the font of a dialog control using the created font.
 It is also an example of a multi-line edit control and shows how to enable and disable buttons.

+    - PaidHolidays.rex

+    Shows how to use a MonthCalendar control, inlcuding responding to the GETDAYSTATE event.
+Also shows how to: restrict the time span shown in the calendar, resize the calendar to the optimal size, and determine which months are currently displayed.